brleude-221/capstone/ProjectProposal&Workplan.md

 - Explore advanced features like regular expression capabilities and dynamic column typing for increased flexibility.

-- Investigate additional file format support (e.g., ODS, XLSX, JSON) for enhanced usability.
+- Provide various file format support (e.g., CSV, ODS, XLSX, JSON) for enhanced usability.
 Provide an interface for loading, working with, and saving the data in various formats.

 ### 3. Target Audience